Half a million immigrants could eventually get US citizenship under a new plan from Biden

 The power that Biden is invoking with his Tuesday announcement for spouses is not a novel one.
 The policy would expand on authority used by Presidents George W. Bush and Barack Obama to allow “parole in place” for family members of military members, said Andrea Flores, a former policy adviser in the Obama and Biden administrations who is now a vice president at FWD.us, an immigration advocacy organization.

 The parole-in-place process allows qualifying immigrants to get on the path to U.S. permanent residency without leaving the country, removing a common barrier for those without legal status but married to Americans.
-Flores said it “fulfills President Biden’s Day 1 promise to protect undocumented immigrants and their American families.”

-People in the country illegally who marry U.S. citizens have to leave for years to get legal status.
-Claudia Zúniga, of Houston, married a man who was in the United States since 2007 but left for Ciudad Juarez, Mexico, after they wed in 2017 to bide time until he could return legally.

-Zúniga, 35, said her family’s life “did a 180-degree turn” when her husband moved to Mexico.
-Reuniting with her husband “would be a dream come true.”
+Flores called it “the biggest win for the immigrant rights movement since the announcement of DACA 12 years ago.”

 Associated Press writers Stephen Groves in Washington and Valerie Gonzalez in McAllen, Texas, contributed to this report.